Modeling and Performance Analysis for Movable Antenna Enabled Wireless Communications: Performance Analysis

 The equation in \eqref{eq_channel_maxcond2} yields parallel lines in the $x_{\mathrm{r}}$-$y_{\mathrm{r}}$ plane.
 An example for the channel gain with two receive paths is shown in Fig. \ref{fig:PowerChannelL2}, where the distance of any two adjacent maximum lines can be obtained as

-According to basic geometry, the upper bound on the channel gain can always be achieved if the receive region is a circular area with diameter larger than $d_{2}$.
+Note that the tight upper bound shown in \eqref{eq_channel_max2} is not achievable if the size of the receive region is very small.
+Nonetheless, according to basic geometry, a sufficient condition for achieving the tight upper bound on the channel gain for the two-path case is that the receive region includes a circular area with diameter larger than $d_{2}$.
 Thus, we know that to achieve the upper bound on the channel gain, a smaller area of the region is required if the AoA difference of the two paths is larger.